 All records of Civil Registration are held at New Register House, Edinburgh.
 Microfilm copies of births, deaths and marriages for the years 1855 - 1875, 1881 and 1891 have been filmed by the LDS Church and can be ordered to any family history centre worldwide.
 Please check film numbers before ordering.

-- The transcription of the section for Dunnottar from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Dunnottar from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.